janm-dev/links/README.md

 ## What it does

-Links is an all-in-one link shortener, redirecting links like <https://example.com/07Qdzc9W> or <https://example.com/my-cool-link> to wherever you want, all while (soon) optionally collecting useful, but privacy-focused, statistics.
+Links is an all-in-one link shortener, redirecting links like <https://example.com/07Qdzc9W> or <https://example.com/my-cool-link> to wherever you want, all while optionally collecting useful, but privacy-focused, statistics.
 Links can be configured via a [command line interface](#cli), or (soon) via an HTTP-based api and website.
 Redirects are stored in a flexible, configurable way.
 Currently, a volatile in-memory store <sup>(not recommended)</sup> and [Redis](https://redis.com/) <sup>(recommended)</sup> are supported.
 Links is designed to scale up and down horizontally as much as needed.
 You can run the links server as a [standalone executable](#standalone-executable) or in a lightweight [Docker container](#docker-container), load-balancing between different redirector servers however necessary (all requests are stateless, so each HTTP/gRPC request can be sent to any redirector).